Honeyberry Fruit

 Some selections of honeyberries can be harvested by placing a child's plastic pool (cut in two and notched in the center) or large tote lid or other sheeting material on the ground and wacking the shrub with a slapping motion until the berries drop!
 Upright bushes can be wacked with a stick (broom handle, plasic bat, etc.) but my favorite is a light weight manure rake on Honey Bee and Berry Blue(TM).

-Or Shake, Rake & Drop with a cardboard catcher which we later upgrading using waterproof coroplast (corrugated) signboard material.
+Or Shake, Rake & Drop with a cardboard catcher which we later upgrading using waterproof coroplast (corrugated) signboard material and then a sheet of shower wall from Home Depot to catch and pour honeyberries.

 A leaf blower works great to blow away the leaf debris.
 Use a tall sided container (like a plastic tote) so the berries don't blow away!
-Or build yourself a Chute & Go system Prototype, Version 1.0, Version 2.0 and 3.1 Can also suction the debris.
+Or build yourself a Chute & Go system Prototype, Version 1.0 (choroplast/sign board), Version 2.0 and 3.1 (funnel addition) and 4.0 (plastic shower wall) Can also suction the debris.

 A couple hundred bushes could easily be harvested with a manure rake.
 Larger plots can be done with equipment such as the ATRAX olive harvester.
 See it used on Indigo Gem and Borealis, and another young bush.
 More explanation given here.
 Tell them HoneyberryUSA sent you. (or Infaco brand) which works quite a bit better than a home made reciprocating saw shaker (see saw instructions here.
 The Waxwing Haskap Harvester system is handy for small bushes in small plots.
 The trays can be removed from the frame and manually dragged along the row when the bushes get taller and wider.
 The largest Paddling Pool works great too.
 Tarps may be needed to catch flying berries from the tallest bushes.